CryptON112358/CryptoBuyBot/README.md

 # CryptoBuyBot

-CryptoBuyBot is a simple robot that creates a market order on a selected stock exchange with a selected amount.
+CryptoBuyBot is a simple bot that creates a market order on a selected crypto exchange with a selected amount.

 Functionality is intentionally limited to the minimum necessary.
 This should make it easier to understand and verify the behavior of CryptoBuyBot.